 Firstly, that setting foot in a predominantly Punjabi locality where brilliant food is cooked even in household kitchens, whether a new establishment will survive which is not promoting food as its USP.
 Secondly, how much scope is there for experimental cuisine in an area where people still stick to the basics and swear by their butter chicken and Dal Makhani.
 How my apprehensions were met, you will find out later.

 We started with Mathura style Kesar Pista Lassi Spheres which are served to the guests as welcome dish.
-They were small balls having an upper lair of malai and as I took it into my mouth it burst, oozing out smooth flavourful sweet lassi.
+They were small balls having an upper layer of malai and as I took it into my mouth it burst, oozing out smooth flavourful sweet lassi.
 The temperature was just perfect and the taste was divine.

 Coming to the most interesting part i.e. food, we started with ‘Chammak Chhallo’, an orange based salad which also consisted of lettuce, capsicum, shredded carrots and onions topped with mayo and sesame seeds.
 It had just the right taste being neither too salty nor too sour.
-After that we had Rajnikant Morning Tea, which was basically Rasam prepared in front of our eyes just like tea using curry leaves and powdered coconut oil, as if being ‘reel’ versions of the ‘real’ tea leaves and sugar.
-The taste was really good and surprisingly the hotness of chillies did not dominate the actual taste, which generally happens with Rasam.
+After that, we had Rajnikant Morning Tea, which was basically Rasam prepared in front of our eyes just like tea using curry leaves and powdered coconut oil, as if being ‘reel’ versions of the ‘real’ tea leaves and sugar.
+The taste was really good and surprisingly the hotness of chilies did not dominate the actual taste, which generally happens with Rasam.

-A concept like this is not only aimed at serving great food but is also aimed at being an entertaining and fun filled experience for the people dining in.
+A concept like this is not only aimed at serving great food but is also aimed at being an entertaining and fun-filled experience for the people dining in.
 The food, though innovative, has been designed keeping in view the taste-buds of Delhi people.
 I can safely say that this place is here to stay.